FRIDAY PONY & HORSE SHOW

 • All Exhibitors required registering under their own name not the name of their business or farm.
 Such entries will be disqualified for judging.

 • Submit entries to address and/or email on the entry form.
-OR enter online at www.spencervillefair.ca.
+OR enter online via www.spencervillefair.ca.

-• Online entries are due by Noon on Tuesday the week of the fair.
+• Online entries due by Noon on Tuesday the week of the fair.

 • All Exhibitors required to preregister.

-• Absolutely no late entries on the day of the show
+• Absolutely no late entries for unregistered riders on the day of the show.

-• An Exhibitor is a person showing or handling an animal, not necessarily the owner of said animal.
+• An Exhibitor is the person showing or handling an animal, not necessarily the owner of said animal.

 • Each Exhibitor pays a $10 Exhibitor fee.